by Daniel J. Solove

 What is the CCPA?

-The California Consumer Privacy Act (CCPA) was passed in 2018.
+The CCPA was passed in 2018.
 It provides for many consumer privacy rights and imposes many responsibilities on companies that collect and use personal data.
 The CCPA is one of the strongest state privacy laws in the United States.
 It also goes far beyond many federal laws.

 This law was hurried through the legislative process to avoid a proposed ballot initiative with the same name.
 The ballot initiative was the creation of Alastair Mactaggart, a real estate developer who spent millions to bring the initiative to the ballot.
 Mactaggart indicated that he would withdraw the initiative if the legislature were to pass a similar law, and this is what prompted the rush to pass the new Act, as the deadline to withdraw the initiative was looming.